nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/professional-development/master-it-governance.md

 ## Academic-Industry Partnership

-The **Master in Governo dei Sistemi Informativi** (Master in IT Governance: Development, Management, and Monitoring) represented a strategic collaboration between **IBM Italia**, **Formit Servizi**, and **Università degli Studi Roma Tre** (Roma Tre University).
-This second-level master's program was designed to bridge academic knowledge with industry practice, preparing IT professionals for leadership roles in the evolving landscape of information systems governance.
+The **Master in Governo dei Sistemi Informativi** (Master in IT Governance) was a second-level master's program developed through collaboration between **IBM Italia**, **Formit Servizi**, and **Università degli Studi Roma Tre**.
+The program aimed to combine academic rigor with industry practice, bringing IT professionals and business leaders into dialogue around information systems governance.

 **Program Period:** 2009-2010 (Second Edition)
 **Completion Date:** April 15, 2011